 Brieuc Vourch was born in 1995 in Paris and started playing the violin at the age of 3.
-At the age of thirteen he auditions for Maestro Louis Langrée with the Tchaïkovsky Violin Concerto and moves to America to study with Itzhak Perlman at The Juilliard School of Music and with Aaron Rosand.
-His current professor is Boris Kuschnir.
-Brieuc also received guidance from David Kim, Concertmaster of the Philadelphia Orchestra.
+At the age of thirteen he auditioned for Maestro Louis Langrée with the Tchaïkovsky Violin Concerto and moved to America to study with Itzhak Perlman at The Juilliard School of Music and with Aaron Rosand.
+He came back to Europe in 2014 to study with Boris Kuschnir.

-He has performed in numerous concert venues around Europe and the United States, including Carnegie Hall, Alice Tully Hall, The Peter Jay Sharp Theater of New-York’s Lincoln Center, Le Théâtre des Champs Élysées, La Seine Musicale, La Philharmonie de Paris, La Salle Cortot and Le Palais des Congrès de Paris.
-In 2008, he met and performed for Shimon Peres, President of Israel, during his presidential visit to France.
-More recently, Brieuc met and played for Emmanuel Macron, President of France.
+He has performed in numerous concert venues around Europe and the United States, including Carnegie Hall, Alice Tully Hall of New-York’s Lincoln Center, St Martin-in-the-fields in London, Le Théâtre des Champs Élysées, La Seine Musicale, La Philharmonie de Paris, Le Palais des Congrès de Paris, and will make his asian recital debuts at the Shanghai Grand Theater during the Hantang International Music Festival 2019.
+In 2008, he performed for Shimon Peres, President of Israel, during his State visit to France.